apache/mina-sshd/docs/android.md

 ### Demo application(s) as part of the SSHD code

+For now, users may give a look to [Trante](https://github.com/Chiogros/Trante) application which makes use of SFTP.
+[SftpNetwork.kt](https://github.com/Chiogros/Trante/blob/main/app/src/main/java/chiogros/trante/protocols/sftp/data/network/SftpNetwork.kt) handles calls to SSHD code for authenticating to the server, listing, downloading and pushing files.

-It would be very helpful to have several Android demo applications as part of the delivered SSHD code.
+It would be very helpful to have more Android demo applications showcasing SSHD code usage.
 These applications can demonstrate to users how to integrate SSHD into Android applications as well as serve as a very useful platform for debugging existing code and implementating future features.
 E.g.,

 * [WinSCP](https://winscp.net/eng/index.php)-like application to test SFTP/SCP code.
 * [Putty](https://www.putty.org/)-like application to test remote shell.
 * Basic server application - very interesting use-case in conjunction with Android - turning one's phone/tablet into a public SSH server via becoming a WiFi hotspot.